Pilot (Preacher): Critical reception

 The pilot of Preacher received acclaim from critics, who praised its acting (particularly by Dominic Cooper, Joseph Gilgun and Ruth Negga), Gilgun's subversion of 'sexy vampire' tropes, Rogen and Goldberg's direction, as well as the dark humorous tonality.
-Review aggregator Rotten Tomatoes reports that 95% of critics gave the episode a "Certified Fresh" rating, based on 20 reviews with an average score of 8.8/10, with the site's consensus stating, "Despite its departures from the source material Preacher is a funny, gory, over-the-top good time."
+Review aggregator Rotten Tomatoes reports a 95% rating, based on 21 reviews with an average score of 8.8/10, with the site's consensus stating, "Despite its departures from the source material Preacher is a funny, gory, over-the-top good time."

 James White of Empire spoke most highly of Gilgun's performance, with him writing: "One of the best casting choices in recent memory, [Gilgun] tears it up as Cassidy, bringing his typical sly, chatty confidence to the role, as good as match for his abilities [...]"
 Melanie McFarland of Variety heralded the pilot by remarking: "[...]
 Rogen and Goldberg succeeded in realizing what was heretofore considered to be an impossible project — and they've done so with amazing panache".
 She also praised Gilgun's performance, describing him as: "[...] the real scene stealer, exuding puckish joy in every moment of his performance, but in the quieter moments between Cassidy and Custer, when they gently spar over the validity of basic moral values, he really shines".
 David Sims, wrote in his review for The Atlantic, "[...]
 Negga is undoubtedly Preacher's ace card, and Rogen and Goldberg prove they know it, directing her first appearance with gleeful bravura".

 In a B+ grade review, The A.V.
 Club journalist Zack Handlen summarized, "Jesse wants to do good, but over and over again, we see that doing good is never as simple as you want it to be.
 If the show sticks to that [...] we might be onto something here".
 The Daily Telegraph's Michael Hogan affirmed that Preacher was "blood-spattered, breakneck-paced and blackly comic".

 Jacob Clifton of The Austin Chronicle described the pilot as "Gleefully gory, mysterious to a fault, and carrying all the swagger and smugness of the source material, Preacher's pilot is set just before the comic begins".
 The Independent's Daniel Dylan Wray appraised the pilot as opening "strongly and with a visceral brutality", adding that the small towns of the locations permeates a "foreboding and ruminating sense of dread".
 Dylan Wray commended the episode overall, stating that the pilot "[...] fuses the slow, menacing dread of programmes such as True Detective alongside more high-octane supernatural science fiction.
 It was an auspicious outing and one that has set up an intriguing world and bizarre narrative backdrop to explore further".
-Melissa Maerz of Entertainment Weekly gave the episode an 'B+' grade, and stated, "Throughout Preacher, you'll switch back and forth between rolling your eyes and not wanting to blink".
+Melissa Maerz of Entertainment Weekly gave the episode a 'B+' grade, and stated, "Throughout Preacher, you'll switch back and forth between rolling your eyes and not wanting to blink".